RhythmKanani/Data-Analyst-Portfoilio-Rhythm/README.md

 ### Project 2

-# **Project Title: Data Wrangling For Recruitment and Selection Procedure at University Canada West -  .**
+# **Project Title: Data Wrangling For Recruitment and Selection Procedure at University Canada West.**

 ## Project Description:
 This project focusesd on wrangling recruitment-related data at University Canada West, integrating datasets like referral lists, faculty list, and recruitment list.
 Using AWS tools such as EC2, Glue DataBrew, Athena, and S3, the project ensures the data is cleaned, transformed, and query-ready for insightful analysis.